veo-labs/openveo-plugin-generator/docs/tutorial.md

 }
 ```

 That's all for the conf.js file.
 Note that no routes and no permissions need to be created.
-OpenVeo will create the following HTTP routes for you :
+OpenVeo will create the following HTTP routes for you:

 Private HTTP routes :